 Both Westminster and RBKC offer pre-application services.
 Essential for basement works, listed buildings, and properties with estate leasehold requirements.

-Realistic cost ranges for the most common project types in Highgate.
-The ultra-premium SW3 market, listed building requirements, and dual-borough planning complexity add 30–50% to standard London pricing.
+Realistic cost ranges for the most common project types in Knightsbridge.
+The ultra-premium SW1X and SW7 market, listed building requirements, and dual-borough planning complexity add 30–50% to standard London pricing.

 How Charles Henry Harrod's grocery business of 1849 grew into the landmark that defines Knightsbridge's global identity.